ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 | Sydney-Branch    | APAC-Sydney-Branch           | 10.1.1.2      |

-To confirm the configuration, you can use the show sdwan system status command on each WAN-Edge router.
+To confirm the configuration, you can use the <font color="orange">**show sdwan system status</font>** command on each WAN-Edge router.
 This command provides details on the configuration group attached to the device, allowing you to validate the setup.

 ## Lab Connectivity